nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 ## Appendix B : Use Cases

-(For all use cases below, the **System** is the `TODO APP` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is the `DODO-BIRD` and the **Actor** is the `user`, unless specified otherwise)

 #### Use case: Delete task

 **MSS**

-1. User requests to list persons
+1. User requests to list tasks
-2. AddressBook shows a list of persons
+2. DODO-BIRD shows a list of tasks
-3. User requests to delete a specific person in the list
+3. User requests to delete a specific task in the list
-4. AddressBook delete
-s the person <br>
+4. DODO-BIRD deletes the person <br>
 Use case ends.

 **Extensions**